 Unusual Patterns of Physical Ailments

-There are number of ways that a person with an addiction may make self-harming decisions.
-The most common way is financially.
-An addict will usually spend more than they can afford in order to maintain an adequate supply of whatever they are addicted to.
-In fact, an addict is even likely to spend money that should be going towards essentials like rent or food.
+There are several ways that a person with an addiction may make self-harming decisions.
+The most common way is financial.
+An addict will usually spend more than they can afford to maintain an adequate supply.
+An addict is even likely to spend money that should be going towards essentials like rent or food.

-Another common dangerous decision made by addicts is the decision to engage in criminal behavior in order to either get money or to get the substance directly.
+Another dangerous joint decision made by addicts is to engage in criminal behavior to get money or get the substance directly.
 If you know someone has suddenly started engaging in petty theft, addiction may be at fault.

-Other self-harming decisions made by addicts are taking unnecessary risks, sacrificing prized possessions or hobbies, and allowing bad influences to have greater sway over their lives, because they share a common addiction.
+Other self-harming decisions made by addicts are taking unnecessary risks, sacrificing prized possessions or hobbies, and allowing bad influences to have more significant sway over their lives because they share a common addiction.

 Secrecy and Social Isolation

-Some are caused by things like puberty or even regular hormonal irregularities.
-That is why these signs are good indicators of addiction, especially when multiple are present, but should not be treated as proof without confirmation.
+Signs like puberty or even regular hormonal irregularities are far too common.
+That is why these signs are good indicators of addiction, especially when multiple are present.
 The first step to dealing with a problem is acknowledging that there is a problem in the first place.
-This is especially true for addiction.
+It is especially true for addiction.

-Thankfully, while it may take a trained professional to fully diagnose and treat an addiction, usually just about anyone can identify the warning signs and symptoms of addiction, thus allowing them to take the next steps in combating it.
+Thankfully, while it may take a trained professional to diagnose fully and treat an addiction, usually just about anyone can identify the warning signs and symptoms of addiction, thus allowing them to take the following steps in combating it.
 If you witness any of the following signs of addiction in a person, you are reasonable to suspect addiction.
-If you witness multiple of these signs, you can be almost certain of addiction and should take immediate steps to provide assistance or relief.
+Likewise, if you notice multiple symptoms, you can be almost certain of addiction and take immediate steps to provide assistance or relief.